Applications for the Emerging Leaders Program are now closed. Please check back for our participant announcement.

 An unparalleled opportunity to learn and grow–without leaving your orchestra

-This 10-month program provides one-on-one coaching, mentoring by top leaders in the field, in-depth seminars led by leadership experts, field trips to world-renowned institutions, and the opportunity to develop and present a workshop at the League’s Conference on a key leadership issue affecting the field.
+This 10-month program provides one-on-one coaching, mentoring by top leaders in the field, in-depth seminars led by leadership experts, visits with leaders and institutions from outside the orchestra field for broader learning, and the opportunity to develop and present a capstone project at the League’s National Conference on a key leadership issue affecting the field.

-Guided by a faculty of leadership experts and top orchestra executives, the program’s curriculum addresses:
+Guided by a faculty of leadership experts and active leaders from in and outside the field, the program’s curriculum addresses:

 Components of the Emerging Leaders Program include:

-- A 360-degree assessment for each participant that will collect opinions about his or her performance from a range of individuals within and outside their organization
+- Feedback: A 360° review for each participant that will collect opinions about his or her performance from a range of individuals within and outside their organization.

-- Six one-on-one sessions with an executive coach
+- Coaching: Six one-on-one sessions with an executive coach.

-- Four one-hour mentoring sessions with the participant’s executive director over the course of the program.
-If the participant is an executive director, mentoring sessions will be provided by one of his or her trustees
+- Mentoring: Four one-hour mentoring sessions with the participant’s executive director over the course of the program.
+Musician or conductor participants may identify another mentor in consultation with the League and the orchestra’s executive director.
+If the participant is in an executive director role, mentoring sessions may be provided by the board chair or one of his or her trustees.

-The Emerging Leaders Program is made possible by generous grants from American Express Foundation, The Andrew W. Mellon Foundation, The Hearst Foundation, Inc., and the National Endowment for the Arts.
+The Emerging Leaders Program is made possible by generous grants from American Express Foundation, The Andrew W. Mellon Foundation, and the National Endowment for the Arts.